-Formatted LBA Size (FLBAS): This field indicates the LBA data size & metadata size combination that the namespace has been formatted with.
+26 М Formatted LBA Size (FLBAS): This field indicates the LBA data size & metadata size combination that the namespace has been formatted with (refer to section 5.13).
 Bits 7:5 are reserved.
-26 М Bit 4 if set to '1' indicates that the metadata is transferred at the end of the data LBA, creating an extended data LBA.
+Bit 4 if set to '1' indicates that the metadata is transferred at the end of the data LBA, creating an extended data LBA.
 Bit 4 if cleared to '0' indicates that all of the metadata for a command is transferred as a separate contiguous buffer of data.
+Bit 4 is not applicable when there is no metadata.
 Bits 3:0 indicates one of the 16 supported combinations indicated in this data structure.
 This is a 0's based value.
-Metadata Capabilities (MC): This field indicates the capabilities for metadata.
+27 М Metadata Capabilities (MC): This field indicates the capabilities for metadata.
 Bits 7:2 are reserved.
-27 м Bit 1 if set to '1' indicates the namespace supports the metadata being transferred as part of a separate buffer that is specified in the Metadata Pointer.
+Bit 1 if set to '1' indicates the namespace supports the metadata being transferred as part of a separate buffer that is specified in the Metadata Pointer.
 Bit 1 if cleared to '0' indicates that the namespace does not support the metadata being transferred as part of a separate buffer.
 Bit 0 if set to '1' indicates that the namespace supports the metadata being transferred as part of an extended data LBA.
-Specifically, the metadata is transferred as part of the data PRP Lists.
 Bit 0 if cleared to '0' indicates that the namespace does not support the metadata being transferred as part of an extended data LBA.
-End-to-end Data Protection Capabilities (DPC): This field indicates the capabilities for the end-to-end data protection feature.
+28 М End-to-end Data Protection Capabilities (DPC): This field indicates the capabilities for the end-to-end data protection feature.
 Multiple bits may be set in this field.
 Refer to section 8.3.
 Bits 7:5 are reserved.
 Bit 4 if set to '1' indicates that the namespace supports protection information transferred as the last eight bytes of metadata.
 Bit 4 if cleared to '0' indicates that the namespace does not support protection information transferred as the last eight bytes of metadata.
-28 м Bit 3 if set to '1' indicates that the namespace supports protection information transferred as the first eight bytes of metadata.
+Bit 3 if set to '1' indicates that the namespace supports protection information transferred as the first eight bytes of metadata.
 Bit 3 if cleared to '0' indicates that the namespace does not support protection information transferred as the first eight bytes of metadata.
 Bit 2 if set to '1' indicates that the namespace supports Protection Information Type 3.
-Bit 2 if cleared to '0' indicates that the namespace does not support Protection Information Type 3.
+Bit 2 if cleared to '0' indicates that the namespace does not support Protection Information Type 2.
 Bit 1 if set to '1' indicates that the namespace supports Protection Information Type 2.
-Bit 1 if cleared to '0' indicates that the namespace does not support Protection Information Type 2.
+Bit 1 if cleared to '0' indicates that the namespace does not support Protection Information Type 1.
 Bit 0 if set to '1' indicates that the namespace supports Protection Information Type 1.
 Bit 0 if cleared to '0' indicates that the namespace does not support Protection Information Type 1.